 Turn Off the TV Day

 Television entertainment these days is bad and it is getting worse.
 Profanity is no longer censored, inappropriate sexual content is presented to our children, and homosexual lifestyles are being portrayed as acceptable through shows like “Modern Family.”
-At the same time, other programs like “Mom,” “Family Guy,” and “The Real O’Neals” present inappropriate sexual content, violence, and profanity.
+At the same time, other programs like “Mom,” and “Family Guy,” present inappropriate sexual content, violence, and profanity.

-The job of the parent has also become more difficult, as On Demand viewing has eliminated the “Family Hour” and these shows can be accessed at any time through Internet streaming services like Netflix.
-This cannot continue and we must do something.
+The job of the parent has also become more difficult, as On Demand viewing has eliminated the “Family Hour” and these shows can be accessed at any time through Internet streaming services like Netflix, Hulu, and Amazon Prime.
+This cannot continue, and we must do something.